51 Simple Team Building Ice breakers to Lighten the Mood

 Super-specific office trivia is designed to test everyone's awareness of their surroundings.
 The organizer is tasked with coming up with a game of trivia using super-specific details about the office and the organization.
 Example questions may look like this:

-The more specific the questions, the better.
+The more specific the trivia questions, the better.
 The whole idea is for teams to discuss and debate fun or funny facts about the place they work.
 Who knows, they might even learn a thing or two!

 7. Fun and funny questions